This post contains affiliate links. Please see our disclosure policy for more information

 How Many Hours Does Brisket Take in the Oven?

 Remember, patience is a must when cooking brisket!
-It needs to cook for about 40 minutes per pound, and we recommend using a digital meat thermometer (we like this one).
+It needs to cook for about 40 minutes per pound, and we recommend using a digital meat thermometer (this is our favorite).
 The end goal is fork tender brisket.
 Yum!

 A good rule of thumb is to add an hour of cooking time for every additional pound of beef.
 For example, a 5-pound roast should be baked at 300°F for 5 hours, and a 1-pound roast for 1 hour.